danielpowney/multi-rating/readme.txt

 * Add common review fields (title, name, e-mail and comments)
 * Add custom fields to collect additional information
 * Display rating entry details in a review layout
-* Display rating item results in a poll / bar chart layout (e.g. Amazon style ratings)
+* Display rating item results in a poll / bar chart layout
-* Extra shortcodes and widgets (i.e. reviews, dashboard of user ratings and detailed rating item results)
+* Extra shortcodes, widgets & Gutenerg blocks (i.e. reviews, dashboard of user ratings and detailed rating item results)
 * Logged in users can update or delete their existing ratings
 * Override the rating form to be used on specific posts, URLs, post types, post ids, taxonomies, terms etc…
 * Options to exclude the home page, search page and archive pages (e.g. category)